Zohaib37/Algorithms-Project/README.md

 ---

-## 🚀 Enhancements
+# 🚀 Enhancements

-- Colored crossing component visualization
-- λ-effect illustrations on hull shapes
-- Improved handling of floating-point edge cases
-- Optimized pocket detection logic

----

-🔧 Enhancements
 We've extended the original algorithm with:

-Expanded Testing on Diverse Datasets:
+### Expanded Testing on Diverse Datasets

-Custom datasets with up to 10,000 vertices Procedurally generated polygons with controlled complexity
+- Custom datasets with up to 10,000 vertices
+- Procedurally generated polygons with controlled complexity

-Enhanced Visualization Tools:
+### Enhanced Visualization Tools

-Lambda-effect visualizer showing parameter impact Component coloring for visual representation Side-by-side comparison visualization
+- Lambda-effect visualizer showing parameter impact
+- Component coloring for visual representation
+- Side-by-side comparison visualization

-Parameter Exploration:
+### Parameter Exploration

-Systematic testing with λ values from 0 to 1
+- Systematic testing with λ values from 0 to 1
-Analysis of polygon characteristics and λ interaction
+- Analysis of polygon characteristics and λ interaction

-⚠️ Known Limitations
+# ⚠️ Known Limitations

-Assumes simple polygons (no self-intersections or holes) Fixed λ parameter requires re-running for different values Memory requirements could be significant for very large polygons The shortcut hull optimization has an unresolved issue that may produce valid but suboptimal hulls
+- Assumes simple polygons (no self-intersections or holes)
+- Fixed λ parameter requires re-running for different values
+- Memory requirements could be significant for very large polygons
+- Shortcut hull optimization has an unresolved issue that may produce valid but suboptimal hulls

-🔮 Future Work
+# 🔮 Future Work

-Extension to handle polygons with holes or self-intersections Implementation of dynamic λ parameter adjustment Further parallelization of algorithm components Application to specific real-world GIS and graphics problems
+- Extension to handle polygons with holes or self-intersections
+- Implementation of dynamic λ parameter adjustment
+- Further parallelization of algorithm components
+- Application to specific real-world GIS and graphics problems

-📝 Citation
+# 📝 Citation
 If you use this implementation in your research, please cite:

-Nikolas Alexander Schwarz and Sabine Storandt.
-Efficient Computation of Crossing Components and Shortcut Hulls.
+> Nikolas Alexander Schwarz and Sabine Storandt.
+> _Efficient Computation of Crossing Components and Shortcut Hulls._
-In 35th International Workshop on Combinatorial Algorithms (IWOCA 2024), 2024.
+> In 35th International Workshop on Combinatorial Algorithms (IWOCA 2024), 2024.

-👥 Contributors
+# 👥 Contributors

-Zohaib Aslam (za08134)
+- Zohaib Aslam (za08134)
-M. Mansoor Alam (ma08322)
+- M. Mansoor Alam (ma08322)
-Team 24
+- Team 24

-This README provides a comprehensive overview of your project, including setup instructions, features, testing methodology, performance analysis, and future directions.
-It maintains the style of your original README while incorporating the detailed information from your final report.